IncredibleMystry/ReadMe/README.md

 #
 ![](https://github.com/IncredibleMystry/ReadMe/blob/master/Screenshot%2019.png)
 #
-After Login with It will show conformation Page
+After Login It will show conformation Page
 ![](https://github.com/IncredibleMystry/ReadMe/blob/master/Screenshot%2020.png)
 ******
-## 10. Check for Attack Successfull
+## 10. Attack Statistics
 The Statistics will show the result for this and given full information of that The green graph show the success of the attack.
 ![](https://github.com/IncredibleMystry/ReadMe/blob/master/Screenshot%2021.png)